MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 https://www.bible.com/bible/59/REV.3.21

 - We will reign with Him.
-- We are not worthy and never have been and never will be b
+- We are not worthy and never have been and never will be by ourselves but by Jesus' blood we are made worthy.

 >'He who has an ear, let him hear what the Spirit says to the churches.’”'
 ==Revelation 3:22==